 So, if you intend to stay in Georgia, you may be advised to register with the Revenue Service sooner rather than later.
 Especially if you could be eligible for a tax rate lower than the standard flat 20% (ie. Freelancers / Small Business Individual Entrepreneurs can benefit from the 1% tax rate), or if the tax rate in your current country of tax residency is higher than 20%.

 You can also consider opening an LLC (limited Liability Company) if you don’t qualify as an Individual Entrepreneur, or you’d like the added securite of limited liability.

-Either way, if you have been here 183 days in a 12 month period, you are legally required to register as a taxpayer in Georgia.
+Either way, if you have been here 183 days in a 12 month period, you might be legally required to register as a taxpayer in Georgia.
 We can help you do this, as well as strategize the best way to reduce your tax bill during this transition and move your legal entity here, if that would be beneficial to you.

 Need help or advice?
 Get a free, confidential, consultation (online or in person) with one of our expert tax advisers.